smahdavi4/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
+  - course: M.A.Sc. in Electrical and Computer Engineering
+    institution: University of British Columbia
+    year: 2021 - 2023
-  - course: BSc in Computer Engineering
+  - course: B.Sc. in Computer Engineering
     institution: Sharif University of Technology
     year: 2017 - 2021